cilium/cilium/Documentation/bpf/architecture.rst

   programs, for example, reuse the existing in-kernel drivers and operate on the provided DMA buffers containing the packet frames without exposing them or an entire driver to user space as in other models.
 Moreover, XDP programs reuse the existing stack instead of bypassing it.
-BPF can be considered a generic "glue code" to kernel facilities for crafting programs to solve specific use cases.
+BPF can be considered a generic "glue code" for kernel facilities for crafting programs to solve specific use cases.

 The execution of a BPF program inside the kernel is always event-driven!
 Examples: